thavinb/AmpRecon/README.md

 ## BAMs and VCFs

-For each sample ID specified in the manifest, AmpSeq generates a BAM file and a corresponding index.
+For each sample ID specified in the manifest, AmpRecon generates a BAM file and a corresponding index.
 This BAM file is then used as input to the genotyping process that generates a (gzipped) VCF genotype file, one per sample.

 [**(&uarr;)**](#contents)